Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Variable-Preconditioned Transformed primal--dual method for JKO scheme

 As described in \autoref{TPD-method}, the key of the TPD method is the selection of appropriate linear operators $I_u$ and $I_p$ based which the decoupling transformation and preconditioning are performed.
 As suggested by \cite{chen2023transformed2}, a typical choice of $I_u^{-1}$ is the approximation of the inverse of the Hessian $\nabla^2 \mathcal{F}_h(u)$ when $\mathcal{F}_h$ is twice-differentiable, which unfortunately does not align with our case.
-Therefore, we first construct a regularized objective function $\widehat{\mathcal{F}}_{h}$:
+Therefore, we construct a regularized objective function $\widehat{\mathcal{F}}_{h}$:

 where $r$ is a small regularization parameter.
 Note that $\widehat{\mathcal{F}}_{h}\left(u\right)$ is twice differentiable and strictly convex with suitable $\tau$ when $M(\rho)\geq 0$, and we could take $\nabla^2\widehat{\mathcal{F}}_{h}\left(u_{n}\right)$ as the preconditioner for achieving optimal preconditioning for nonlinear $\nabla \mathcal{F}_h$.
-However, this iteration-evolving and non-diagonal preconditioner poses siginificant difficulties in computing the proximal operator and matrix inversion (see \autoref{inverse method}).
+However, this iteration-evolving and non-diagonal preconditioner poses significant difficulties in computing the proximal operator and matrix inversion (see Remark~\ref{inverse method}).
 To achieve the delicate balance between the convergence rate of iteration and the computational complexity of each iteration, we adopt the matrix comprising solely its diagonal entries as the preconditioner that is PDE-time-dependent but iteration-invariant.
 Specifically, for the $(k+1)$-th JKO step \eqref{generalized discrete JKO}, we take $I_u=\mathrm{diag}(\nabla^2\widehat{\mathcal{F}}_{h}(u^{k}))$ and $I_{p} = B(I_{u})^{-1}B^{T}$, where $u^k$ is the minimizer of the previous JKO step and satisfies $M(\rho^k)\geq 0$.

+We emphasize that the regularization in \eqref{modify} is merely for constructing a stable preconditioner $I_u$, and the transformation and preconditioning induced thereby does not change the equivalence between the original saddle point system \eqref{PD_saddle} and the transformed system \eqref{TPD_saddle}.
+We actually still solve the primal proximal update for the original objective (without regularization) in \eqref{semi-VPTPD}.
+In practice, the regularization parameter $r$ with a wide range of values (typically around $10^{-3}\sim 10^{-8}$) robustly provides satisfactory preconditioning performance (see \autoref{2D-CH}).
 With the tailored preconditioners, our VPTPD demonstrates remarkably improved convergence and high computational efficiency as shown in \autoref{compare example}.